Ferroics

-In physics, ferroics is the generic name given to the study of ferromagnets, ferroelectrics, and ferroelastics.
+In physics, ferroics is the study of ferromagnets, ferroelectrics, and ferroelastics.

-Overview
+Phase transitions

-The basis of ferroics is to understand the large changes in physical characteristics that occur over a very narrow temperature range.
-The changes in physical characteristics occur when phase transitions take place around some critical temperature value, normally denoted by $T_c$.
-Above this critical temperature, the crystal is in a nonferroic state and does not exhibit the physical characteristic of interest.
-Upon cooling the material down below $T_c$ it undergoes a spontaneous phase transition.
-Such a phase transition typically results in only a small deviation from the nonferroic crystal structure, but in altering the shape of the unit cell the point symmetry of the material is reduced.
-This breaking of symmetry is physically what allows the formation of the ferroic phase.
+The basis of ferroics is to understand large changes in physical characteristics that can occur over a narrow temperature range.
+Changes in physical characteristics occur when phase transitions take place around some critical temperature value, normally denoted by $T_c$.
+Above this critical temperature, the crystal is in a nonferroic state and does not exhibit ferroic characteristics.
+Falling below $T_c$ it undergoes a spontaneous phase transition.
+Such a transition typically results in a small deviation from the nonferroic crystal structure, but with a different shape of the unit cell, the point symmetry of the material is reduced.
+This breaking of symmetry allows the formation of the ferroic phase.